 Read our perspective on living with metastatic breast cancer(January 2014).*

+Although metastatic breast cancer cannot be cured, this does not mean is cannot be treated.
 Treatment of metastatic breast cancer focuses on length and quality of life.
-Your treatment plan is guided by many factors, including:
+Treatment is guided by many factors, including:

 Learn more about treatment for metastatic breast cancer.